bazilinskyy/crossing-crowdsourcing/README.md

 Data from appen is filtered based on the following criteria:
 1. People who did not read instructions.
 2. People who are younger than 18 years of age.
-3. People who completed the study in under `config.allowed_min_time` min.::vpanel
+3. People who completed the study in under `config.allowed_min_time`.
 4. People who completed the study from the same IP more than once (the 1st data entry is retained).
 5. People who used the same `worker_code` multiple times.
 One of the disadvantages of crowdsourcing is having to deal with workers that accept and do crowdsourcing jobs just for money (i.e., `cheaters`).
 The framework offers filtering mechanisms to remove data from such people from the dataset used for the analysis.
-Cheaters can be reported from the `crossing.qa.QA` class.
+Cheaters can be reported from the `crossing.analysis.QA` class.
 It also rejects rows of data from cheaters in appen data and triggers appen to acquire more data to replace the filtered rows.

 ### Anonymisation of data
 Data from appen is anonymised in the following way: